vbabashov/loan-classification/README.md

  - You want to limit false positives
 -  FP > FN

-Given the confusion matrix, we seem to have more false negatives than true negatives, so it might be worthwhile to optimize the Recall, provided that we are concerned about the mortgage default.
+Given the confusion matrix, there seem to be more false negatives than true negatives, so it might be worthwhile to optimize the Recall, provided that mortgage defaults are of concern.

         array([[17, 21],
                [ 4, 81]])

+As a future work, we can do feature engineering and use a different hyperparameter tuning technique (e.g., Random Search or Bayesian Optimization) which can potentially result in better classification model.